 You don't need a long list-just solid ingredients and a hot oven.

-- Bone-In, Skin-On Chicken Thighs – This cut gets crispy on top and juicy underneath.
-Boneless works too, but won’t crisp the same way.
+- Bone-In, Skin-On Chicken Thighs - This cut gets crispy on top and juicy underneath, as the skin renders during high-heat roasting.

 - Garlic Cloves - Minced and melted into the butter for rich flavor.